 Their award-winning breakfasts will set you up for the day ahead.
 Full Yorkshire is one option, so are Whitby kippers.
 A special mention goes to the homemade granola.

 Afterwards, we spoke to David Moss.
 He likes to talk to guests as he’s constantly trying to improve.
 His motto is “we want everyone to leave smiling”.
 He has a natural marketing instinct, always looking for new unique experiences.
 Examples of this are legion; whether it be regular competitions on Facebook and Twitter, coming up with new packages, producing their charity calendar or investing in a filter system to provide their own still and sparkling water.
 The Heifer is dog-friendly in most areas, so you can even bring your canine companion with you.

 Ours was a special visit in every way.
 The Wensleydale Heifer is AA 5* accredited, received the AA Fish Restaurant of the Year award and is in the Michelin Guide.
 They’ve just been judged as the Best Seafood Establishment in the North of England too.
 So don’t just take my word for it.

 Arming ourselves with a bag of granola, more chocolates and the charity calendar to take home, we bid a reluctant farewell.
-We left grinning from ear to ear, having never stopped doing so throughout our stay.
+We left grinning from ear to ear.
 It lasted for a long time afterwards.

 A version of this article was published by On: Yorkshire Magazine